Lynndz3/lynndz3/README.md

 Grew up in Oakland, CA &nbsp;&nbsp;➡️&nbsp;&nbsp; lived in Chicago for 8 years &nbsp;&nbsp;➡️&nbsp;&nbsp; currently in Denver.

-Living that Colorado dream: weekend backpacking trips, backcountry/downhill skiing, running, climbing, breweries 🏔
+Living that Colorado stereotype: weekend backpacking trips, backcountry/downhill skiing, running, climbing, breweries 🏔

 <p>I'm a nerd for metaphysics and specifically the philosophy of time ⏰
 <p>I make a mean spicy margarita 🍹